igor-slotin/spring-react-postgreSQL/README.md

 # spring-react-postgreSQL example

-Laboratory work.
-Spring + JPA + PostgreSQL
+Current project is example of using Spring + JPA + PostgreSQL for backend and react + redux for frontend parts.

 For run project
  - install maven